Users

 creator

-This attribute stores username of the user that created this user account.
+Stores the user ID of the user that created this account.

 app1: